 A number of students in the class said that the process of researching their topic and creating the online exhibition was such a valuable lesson in hands-on research that they wished they’d had the experience earlier in their studies.
 There is a generalization that the current generation is overwhelmingly tech savvy but it turns out that only select students in the class possessed such skills.
 So it was a fitting complement to the research assignment that an aim of the class was teaching workplace skills such as online file sharing and collaboration on online projects such as their project websites.
 Graduate assistant Kimberly Nordon taught the students to use hand-scanners to digitize the materials as well as to organize the ultimate form the exhibitions would take — a website using the Omeka platform that the USF Libraries uses to publish its curated exhibitions.

 Two of the student groups in the class were accepted to present at the USF Office for Undergraduate Research Colloquium.
 Jennifer Delio, Vincent Euliano, and Clayton Prather participated in a poster session, presenting their work exploring science fiction and technology in dime novels; Adnan Campara, Beryl Johnson, and Stephen Strenges presented their work on the Nick Carter dime novel detective series.
 The two other groups in the class focused on sports and adventure themes in dime novels, respectively.
 Collaborations such as these showcase the powerful potential for academic growth when library resources and programs receive direct funding.
-Contact Merrell Dickey at (813) 974-1654 or email@example.com to support projects that directly benefit student learning and real world skills.
+Contact the USF Libraries Development office here or by calling (813) 974-4433 . to support projects that directly benefit student learning and real world skills.